mumu2117/mumu2117.github.io/_posts/2020-01-18-pet_adoptions_cli.markdown

 ---

-This blog is about my thought process, struggles, and, challenges while building my command line interface (CLI).
+This blog is about my thought process, struggles, and, challenges while building my command line interface (CLI) gem which was my frist Project at Flatiron School.
+Initially I planned on spending 2 weeks before deadline to work on it.

-I fell ill and, it took away some time off my hands.
+I unexpectedly fell ill and, it took away some time off my hands.
 I initially planned 2 weeks for completion.
 I had  week to finish and, was still down sick.
 I kind of thought I was going to fail.
 Till now I was able to finish my labs and lessons well in advance.
+Thsi taught me the valuable lesson on planning.
+For the next project I plan to finish way in advance.
 I decided to give it my all and, muster all the strength I could to get it done.
 I decided to do something I love which is animal welfare.
 I am a huge proponent of animal adoption and, one day would love to start a shelter of my own that would be no kill and, would provide shelter to homeless animals.
 Having decided on it.
-I decided to base my CLI App on my favorite charity.
+I decided to base my CLI App on an animal charity that is a no kill shelter.

 I began by first setting up the local environment.
 I debated about doing a local environment setup on Windows but, decided againist it..
 I thought its now or never.
 Ruby was already on my Mac, so, I went on to setup the other packages.
 Once that was done.
 I started thinking of what files are needed in my file schema that I installed by using "Bundle gem Pet-Adoptions."